VickyShu/Recipes-Rating-Prediction/_site/README.md

 ### **Evaluation Metrics**
 To evaluate the model’s performance, we will use metrics such as RMSE.
 That’s because there are lots of outliers in our features, like lots of time to prepare recipes.
 So we choose RMSE because it is sensitive to outliers.
 It will give a higher error value, signaling that these points are not being predicted accurately.

-### **Why these Features**
-<iframe src="assets/fig_average_rating.html" width=800 height=600 frameBorder=0></iframe>
-<iframe src="assets/fig_num_rating.html" width=800 height=600 frameBorder=0></iframe>
-<iframe src="assets/fig_average_user_rating.html" width=800 height=600 frameBorder=0></iframe>

-For reviews, we want to see if a review containing a word like ‘good’ would have a higher rating, or a review containing a word like ‘bad’ would have a lower rating.
-For the average rating of a recipe, we want to examine if a recipe with higher rating would receive a higher rating from people.
-For the number of ratings for each recipe, we want to study whether a recipe with a higher number of ratings possibly tends to receive higher ratings from people.
-For the user's average rating, we want to check if a person tends to give a higher rating just because he habitually gives high scores.
-For the minutes, we want to see if a higher rating recipe needs more time to prepare generally.

 ## Baseline Model